lusy/wikifilters/research-group-presi/slides-2nd.md

     135  repeating characters & tag, warn
-    30   "large deletion from article by new editors" & tag, warn 61   "new user removing references" ("new user" is handled by "!("confirmed" in user\_groups)") & tag 18   "test type edits from clicking on edit bar" (people don't replace Example texts when click-editing) & deleted in Feb 2012
+    30   "large deletion from article by new editors" & tag, warn 61   "new user removing references" & tag
-    3    "new user blanking articles" & tag, warn
+    18   "test type edits from clicking on edit bar" & deleted in Feb 2012 3    "new user blanking articles" & tag, warn
-    172  "section blanking" & tag
-    50   "shouting" (contribution consists of all caps, numbers and punctuation) & tag, warn 98   "creating very short new article" & tag
-    65   "excessive whitespace" (note: "associated with ascii art and some types of vandalism") & deleted in Jan 2010 132  "removal of all categories" & tag, warn

 ---